mkambriss/Portfolio/README.md

 **Description**

-- Developed a comprehensive Stock Price Prediction project using Python, focusing on Tesla's historical stock movements from 2010 to 2020.
-Applied data extraction, exploratory data analysis (EDA), and advanced machine learning techniques to gain valuable insights into stock price trends and quarterly performance effects.
+Developed a comprehensive Stock Price Prediction project using Python, with a specific focus on analyzing Tesla's historical stock movements spanning from 2010 to 2020.
+This project involved a multi-faceted approach, encompassing data extraction, exploratory data analysis (EDA), and the application of advanced machine learning techniques to gain valuable insights into stock price trends and quarterly performance effects.

 **Key Achievements**

+**Data Extraction and Processing**

-- Extracted and processed Tesla&#39;s historical stock data using Python, covering a significant period from 2010 to 2020.
+Successfully extracted and processed Tesla's extensive historical stock data, covering a substantial period from 2010 to 2020, ensuring the availability of clean and structured data for analysis.

+**Exploratory Data Analysis (EDA)**

-- Conducted thorough Exploratory Data Analysis (EDA) to unveil critical trends, patterns, and underlying assumptions within the dataset.
+Conducted a comprehensive EDA to unveil critical trends, patterns, and underlying assumptions within the dataset, providing valuable context for subsequent analysis.

+**Visualization of Stock Price Movements**

-- Analyzed and visualized stock price movements over time, with a specific focus on how end-of-quarter data influenced stock prices.
+Effectively analyzed and visualized stock price movements over time, with a specific focus on how end-of-quarter data influenced stock prices.
+This visualization provided key insights into quarterly performance effects.

+**OHLC Chart Creation**

-- Created Open-High-Low-Close (OHLC) charts to depict stock data variations, including Volume, Open price, Close price, High, and Low.
+Created Open-High-Low-Close (OHLC) charts to depict variations in stock data, including Volume, Open price, Close price, High, and Low, aiding in understanding stock price dynamics.

+**Date Column Engineering**

-- Engineered the date column into three distinct columns: &quot;Day,&quot; &quot;Month,&quot; and &quot;Year&quot; for further analysis.
+Engineered the date column into three distinct columns: "Day," "Month," and "Year," facilitating further time-based analysis and feature engineering.

+**Quarterly Performance Assessment**

-- Grouped data based on quarter-end dates to facilitate quarterly performance assessments.
+Grouped data based on quarter-end dates, streamlining the assessment of quarterly performance effects and enabling data-driven decision-making.

+**Machine Learning Implementation**

-- Implemented machine learning algorithms, including Logistic Regression, Support Vector Machines (SVM), and XGBClassifier, to predict stock price movements.
+Implemented machine learning algorithms, including Logistic Regression, Support Vector Machines (SVM), and XGBClassifier, to predict stock price movements, contributing to the predictive modeling aspect of the project.

+**Prediction Accuracy Analysis**

-- Utilized Receiver Operating Characteristic-Area Under the Curve (ROC-AUC) analysis to measure prediction accuracy.
+Utilized Receiver Operating Characteristic-Area Under the Curve (ROC-AUC) analysis to quantitatively measure prediction accuracy, ensuring robust model evaluation.

+**Validation via Confusion Matrices**

-- Established and interpreted confusion matrices to validate model predictions.
+Established and interpreted confusion matrices to validate model predictions, providing a clear understanding of model performance and its practical implications.

 ### Dynamic Pricing Strategy Optimization